runtimerobotics/fusion360-urdf-ros2/modeling.md

   <img src="img/modeling/spherical.png" alt="spherical" width="100%">
 </p>

-We can do the same operation for both the caster wheels, and the final output will look like the following image.
+We can do the same operation for both the caster wheels and the final output will look like the following image.

 <p align="center">
   <img src="img/modeling/caster_full.png" alt="spherical" width="100%">